ABOUT WRF

 WRF LAUNCHES ‘MOVING THE NEEDLE’ 10-YEAR STRATEGIC PLAN

-In 2011, the Winthrop Rockefeller Foundation launches the Arkansas Campaign for Grade-Level Reading (AR-GLR), today known as Excel by Eight, to move the needle on education outcomes in Arkansas by focusing on third-grade reading proficiency.
+The Winthrop Rockefeller Foundation launches the Arkansas Campaign for Grade-Level Reading (AR-GLR), today known as Excel by Eight, to move the needle on education outcomes in Arkansas by focusing on third-grade reading proficiency.

-WRF is a founding funder to The Arkansas Teacher Corps (ATC)
+WRF is a founding funder to The Arkansas Teacher Corps

 Founding of Forward Arkansas